 What Ethical issues can the Ethics Service help with?

-- A person's capacity (as described in the Health Care Act, 1995) to consent to, or refuse, a proposed treatment plan or prosposed change to a treatment plan
+- A person's capacity (as described in the Health Care Consent Act, 1996) to consent to, or refuse, a proposed treatment plan or prosposed change to a treatment plan

 - Substitute decision-making (where a person is incapable according to a practitioner as described in the Health Care Act, 1995)